 In January 2021, the fourth surveillance of the recertification took place via an off-site surveillance audit, which was done in conjunction with the reassessment site visit, and the surveillance report was issued on May 27, 2022.
 Following the results of the fourth surveillance audit, the assessment team concluded that the RFM certificate for this fishery shall remain active until the certificate expiry date of December 5, 2022.
-Due to unforeseen circumstances, that assessment team had to request a certificate extension.
+Due to extenuating circumstances, DNV requested a certificate extension.
 The certificate now expires on February 5, 2023.